With mortgage rates no longer at or near record lows, the refinance question has become a lot more complex.

 18. What’s in it for the lender?

 Sometimes homeowners are confused as to how the mortgage broker or lender that closed their loan in the past would benefit by offering them an even lower interest rate.

 For example, if your home purchase loan was set at 4% with Bank A, then they contacted you with an offer of an even better 3% mortgage rate, you might be left scratching your head.

 The answer is that your loan was likely sold off shortly after it funded, and they made their profit when it did.

-It’s also pretty common to refinance with a different bank or lender the second time around, so even if the loan was held in portfolio as opposed to sold, the new lender could profit from the refinance.
+It’s also pretty common to refinance with a different bank or lender the second time around.
+So even if the loan was held in portfolio (as opposed to being sold), the new lender could profit from the refinance.

 At the end of the day, it shouldn’t really matter what they’re making on your loan as long as you’re saving money, and you’ve taken the time to shop around for the best rate and closing costs.